JetBrains/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 }
 ```

 Enable `invokeInitializers` option if you want the plugin to run the initialization logic from the synthetic constructor.
-It is disabled by default because of [`KT-18667`](https://youtrack.jetbrains.com/issue/KT-18667) and [`KT-18668`](https://youtrack.jetbrains.com/issue/KT-18668) which will be addressed in the future.
+Starting from Kotlin 1.1.3-2, it is disabled by default because of [`KT-18667`](https://youtrack.jetbrains.com/issue/KT-18667) and [`KT-18668`](https://youtrack.jetbrains.com/issue/KT-18668) which will be addressed in the future.

 ```groovy
 noArg {